NoahBSchwartz/BallBuddy/README.md

 ## 🚀 Overview

-Because it was done so cheaply, I used a **Raspberry Pi Zero** which could only process one image every few seconds.
-To get around the speed problem, I used socket communication
+I used a **Raspberry Pi Zero** to make this build even cheaper.
+It could only process one image every few seconds so I used socket communication to send the data to my laptop for further processing.

 ## 🛠 Process